 The music produced by the various synthesizers is conveyed, through some analog cables, to an audio mixer and, finally, sent to a stereo system for reproduction.

-This demonstration highlights the seamless integration of retro technology and music creation!
+This demonstration highlights the perfect integration between retro technology and musical creation!

 Subscribe to my channel and stay up to date